smallZh/smallzh.github.io/significance/english.md

 11. Don’t be pushed by your problems.
 Be led by your dreams.
 12. If you want to awaken all of humanity, awaken all of yourself.
 13. It takes as much energy to wish as it does to plan.
+14. Your capacity to say ‘No’ determines your capacity to say ‘Yes’ to greater things.
+15. Everyone you will ever meet knows something you don't.
+16. Though you cannot go back and start again, you can start from now and have a brand new end.
+17. Never underestimate your problem or your ability to deal with it.
+18. We cannot teach people anything.
+We can only help them discover it within themselves.
+19. To be wronged is nothing unless you continue to remember it.
+20. Life is a succession of lessons which must be lived to be understood.
+21. The biggest mistake people make in life is not trying to make a living at doing what they most enjoy.
+22. I'm not in this world to live up to your expectations and you're not in this world to live up to mine.

 ## 2. 单词
 1. alone: *adj/adv*，单独；独自；仅仅，单，只；唯一，只有；孤独；单独地；寂寞；独力；孤苦伶仃；无依无靠